ArcticLatent/post-linux/README.md

   Ensures Flatpak is enabled and Flathub is configured as the primary source for desktop applications.

 Together, these ensure a smooth Fedora experience with open driver support, media acceleration, and production-ready utilities.

 ---

+## 🧊 Linux Mint-Specific Features

+Linux Mint 22+ systems are prepped for gaming and creative work with minimal manual intervention:

+- 🧱 **Enables 32-bit (i386) architecture and updates immediately**
+  Adds the i386 architecture if missing, then runs a full `apt update && apt upgrade -y` so your base system is current before drivers land.

+- ⚙️ **Installs NVIDIA drivers via the graphics-drivers PPA**
+  Adds the official Graphics Drivers PPA, installs `linux-headers-$(uname -r)`, `build-essential`, and `dkms`, then picks the right driver:
+  - RTX 4000/5000 → latest `nvidia-driver-###-open`
+  - RTX 3000 and older → latest `nvidia-driver-###`
+  Falls back to `ubuntu-drivers autoinstall` if detection ever fails.

+- 🎬 **Maximizes multimedia support**
+  Ensures the `mint-meta-codecs` bundle is installed so H.264, HEVC, and other formats play instantly.

+- 🚀 **Enables NVIDIA VAAPI playback**
+  Installs `nvidia-vaapi-driver` so compatible players can tap the GPU for decoding workloads.

+- 📺 **Installs GNOME Showtime from Flathub**
+  Verifies Flatpak is present, then installs `org.gnome.Showtime` for a modern video playback experience.

+---